microsoft/r-server-loan-credit-risk/dba.md

 ## Workflow Automation
 -------------------
 Follow the [PowerShell instructions](Powershell_Instructions.html) to execute all the scripts described below.
-View the [details all tables](tables.html)  created in this solution.
+View the [details of all tables](tables.html)  created in this solution.

 <a name="step0">